18F/uswds-jekyll/pages/signup.md

 ## ARS Employees

-ARS employees can request a SCIet account by filling out a form on the ARS Sharepoint site (eAuthentication required).
+ARS employees can request a SCINet account by filling out a form on the ARS Sharepoint site (eAuthentication required).
+Anyone with a usda.gov email address working for ARS  should use this link to the ARS Employees form.

 <a href="https://e.arsnet.usda.gov/sites/OCIO/scinet/accounts/SitePages/SCINetAccountRequest.aspx" class="usa-button">Request ARS employee account</a>

 ## Non-ARS Employees

 Non-ARS employees require an ARS employee sponsor to obtain a SCINet account.
-Please contact your sponsor and request that they complete a form on the on your behalf a form on the ARS Sharepoint site (eAuthentication required).
+Please contact your sponsor and request that they complete a form on your behalf on the ARS Sharepoint site (eAuthentication required).

+Note: if you aren't technically an ARS employee but work for ARS and have a usda.gov email address, do not use the non-ARS Employee link below.
+Please use the link above for ARS Employees.

 <a href="https://e.arsnet.usda.gov/sites/OCIO/scinet/accounts/SitePages/Non-ARS_SCINet_Account_Request.aspx" class="usa-button">Request non-ARS account</a>